 - Store in a cool, dry place, away from direct heat and light.

 Never take more than the prescribed dose.
 If you suspect that you or someone else might have taken an overdose of this medicine go to the accident and emergency department of your local hospital at once.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Ranexa® prolonged-release tablets; A. Menarini Farmaceutica Internazionale SRL, The electronic Medicines Compendium.
-Dated November 2015.
+Manufacturer's PIL, Ranexa® 375 mg, 500 mg and 750 mg prolonged-release tablets; A. Menarini Farmaceutica Internazionale SRL, The electronic Medicines Compendium.
+Dated December 2021.